LoomaDesign

 • eBay is using AI to reduce repetitive seller tasks and improve operational efficiency

 Walmart is now pushing the same general direction inside Marketplace.
-That means the industry baseline for seller tooling is moving.
-AI-assisted content workflows are becoming expected rather than optional.
+The industry baseline for seller tooling is moving, and AI-assisted content workflows are becoming expected.

 What sellers should do next